 Download Press Photo 1 (Photographer: Daniel Wiklander/Scoop), Press Photo 2 (Photographer: Kristian Borg) and Press Photo 3 (Photographer: Sabri Omar).

-Der Spiegel (DE), BBC News Middle East (GBR), Daily Mail (GBR), VICE News (USA), Al Jazeera America (USA), Weltwoche (SUI), ARA News (NL), Information (DK), Klassekampen (NO), Hufvudstadsblade (FI), Inforpress Centroamericana (GUA), Amnesty Press, Swedish National Public TV, Swedish National Public Radio, TT News Agency, Svenska Dagbladet, Expressen, Aftonbladet, Paper of the Swedish Church, Fokus, Dagens ETC, Blank Spot Project, and several others.
+International: Der Spiegel (DE), Friedrich Ebert Stiftung (DE), BBC News Middle East (GBR), Daily Mail (GBR), VICE News (USA), Weltwoche (SUI), ARA News (NL), Information (DK), Klassekampen (NO), Hufvudstadsbladet (FI), Inforpress Centroamericana (GUA), and more.

-– Master of Arts in Journalism, 90 credits, Uppsala University
+– Master of Arts in Journalism, Uppsala University

-– Bachelor of Arts in History, 180 credits, Uppsala University
+– Bachelor of Arts in History, Uppsala University

 – Bachelor of Arts in Political Science (missing one exam), Uppsala University

-– Master of Arts in Education – Second Level, 300 credits, Uppsala University
+– Master of Arts in Education – Second Level, Uppsala University

 – Safety course ”Protection against risks in conflict areas” (HEAT certified), Folke Bernadotte Academy, Sweden